 - Stop the bleeding.
-Apply gentle pressure with a clean cloth or bandage.
-If bleeding persists after several minutes of pressure, seek emergency assistance.
+Apply gentle pressure with a bandage or clean cloth.

 - Clean the wound.
 Rinse the wound with clear water.
-Use tweezers cleaned with alcohol to remove small, superficial particles.
-If debris remains embedded, see your doctor.
-Clean the area around the wound with soap and a clean cloth.
+If dirt or debris remains in the wound after washing, use tweezers cleaned with alcohol to remove the particles.
+If debris still remains, see a doctor.
+Clean the area around the wound with soap and a washcloth.

 - Cover the wound.
 Bandages can help keep the wound clean and keep harmful bacteria out.

-- Change the bandage regularly.
-Do so at least daily or whenever it becomes wet or dirty.
+- Change the dressing.
+Do this at least once a day or whenever the bandage becomes wet or dirty.

 - Watch for signs of infection.
-See your doctor if the wound doesn't heal or if you notice any redness, drainage, warmth or swelling.
+See a doctor if the wound isn't healing or you notice any redness, increasing pain, drainage, warmth or swelling.

 - Is the result of an animal or human bite

-If you haven't had a tetanus shot within five years, your doctor may recommend a booster within 48 hours of the injury.
+If the injured person hasn't had a tetanus shot in the past five years and the wound is deep or dirty, your doctor may recommend a booster.
+The injured person should have the booster shot within 48 hours of the injury.